mike-gimelfarb/optim4j/README.md

 **This library is a work in progress (read: beta version).
 Detailed testing of current algorithms still remains to be done, and many additional features and algorithms will be added in the future.**

 ## Requirements and Installation
 This package only requires JRE >= 1.8.
-That's it!
+No dependencies!

 ## Usage
 This program is designed to work with Java functions or lambda expressions.
 Below is a worked example.